University of Oxford,

 Specific Aims of the Project:

-1) Build a bespoke laser free confocal microscope based on the Clarity spinning disc with unprecedented speed and high throughput capacity.
+1) Participate in building a bespoke laser free confocal microscope based on the Clarity spinning disc with unprecedented speed and high throughput capacity.

 2) To undertake a systematic live analysis of the phenotypes and expression of numerous key factors already identified as required for correct stem cell behaviour.